DanielPickens/KubeSheet/README.md

-# Kubewrap
+# Kubesheet
 [![forthebadge](https://forthebadge.com/images/badges/made-with-go.svg)](https://forthebadge.com)

-Kubewrap is an kubernetes cli wrapper with a focus to explore the kubernetes REST API's leveraging the go libraries available along with golang and cobra package.
+Kubesheet is an kubernetes cli wrapper with a focus to explore the kubernetes REST API's leveraging the go libraries available along with golang and cobra package.

 # Install  the cobra library:
 ```